gwenshap/DBD-Oracle/README.win32.txt

 11) Open a Windows Visual C++ command window from the start menu.

-12) Add the path to the instant client or the 10XE client directory to the Path command e.g.  PATH = C:/Oracle/instantclient;%PATH% or
+12) Add the path to the instant client to the Path command.
+If you are compiling aginst a 10XE db/client then you can skip steps
-          PATH = C:/oraclexe/app/oracle/product/10.2.0/server;%Path%
+    12 to 14.

-13) Using the "Set" command add "ORACLE_HOME=path to Instant client" to the environment variables. e.g. Set ORACLE_HOME=C:\Oracle\instantclient or
+    e.g.  PATH = C:/Oracle/instantclient;%PATH%

-         Set ORACLE_HOME=C:/oraclexe/app/oracle/product/10.2.0/server
+13) Using the "Set" command add "ORACLE_HOME=path to Instant client" to the environment variables. e.g. Set ORACLE_HOME=C:\Oracle\instantclient

 14) Using the "Set" command add "NLS_LANG=.WE8ISO8859P15" to the environment variables.
 The globalization variable is required, with this or another compatible value, by Oracle instantclient in order for it to compile correctly. e.g. Set NLS_LANG=.WE8ISO8859P15